 Easy Baked Ribs are, you guessed it…easy!
-Ribs are simple enough for anyone to prepare at home, even if you don’t have a grill or smoker.
+Simple enough for anyone to prepare at home, even if you don’t have a grill or smoker.

 I’m just going to say it, the weather here lately has been cray-cray.